boxden/rp_bangclaw.vmf-fix-/README.md

 This repository contains **fixes and improvements** for the popular **rp_bangclaw** map used in Garry's Mod.
 You'll find editable **.VMF** versions compatible with both **Hammer** and **Hammer++**.

+> ⚠️ **This project is a work in progress.**
+> The repository does **not** represent the final version of the map.
+> Fixes and improvements are still being applied — expect changes and possible issues.

 ## 📦 Included Versions

 1. 🗺️ **original VMF** — Unmodified version of the map from the Steam Workshop.